Financing your Education

 International students are eligible for financial assistance.

-EU/EEA/CH/UK Nationals please note that due to the automatic 50% deduction you receive on tuition, you are not eligible for PCA Financial Assistance.
-However, EU students may apply for an Erasmus+ Loan to cover your educational expenses.
-See below for more information.
+EU/EEA/CH/UK Nationals: please note that due to the automatic 50% deduction you receive on tuition, you are not eligible for financial assistance.

 Estimated Cost of Living per Semester